 Surgeons face physical discomfort during and after laparoscopic surgeries

 In an attempt to understand the toll that laparoscopy takes on a surgeon’s body, we asked whether they had felt any pre- or post-surgery discomfort in the survey.
 More than half of the respondents reported that they face physical discomfort or symptoms during or after laparoscopic surgeries.
 Furthermore, among these respondents, a majority of surgeons faced the after-effects of laparoscopy, such as pain in the neck regions, irritation of eyes, knees, wrist, and backaches, as well as injuries in the thumb.

 Surgeons were also asked whether the discomfort they felt occurred only during the operation, just after finishing an operation, or if it persisted afterward.
 A majority of surgeons stated that they felt discomfort likely after the surgery.
 A fewer (13%) of these surgeons also reported that the symptoms bother them throughout the day after the surgery, thereby affecting their day-to-day activities.

 Surgeons face equipment-related discomfort during laparoscopic surgeries

-57% of the surgeons reported that they faced equipment related problems during laparoscopic surgeries on a regular basis.
-Among these respondents, 24% of the surgeons reported that the height of the table was inappropriate, which led to the problems during surgery.
-Other equipment related problems were concerning the size of monitors (20%) and height and distance of monitor from eye level (20%), size of laparoscopic instruments (20%), and uncomfortable foot pedals (20%).
+57% of the surgeons reported that they faced equipment-related problems during laparoscopic surgeries regularly.
+Among these respondents, 24% of the surgeons reported that the height of the table was inappropriate, which led to problems during surgery.
+Other equipment-related problems were concerning the size of monitors (20%) and height and distance of monitor from eye level (20%), size of laparoscopic instruments (20%), and uncomfortable foot pedals (20%).